 While our Company continues to expand its product offerings, wood and wood building products have been central to our business since its formation.
-Saws and related machinery that are necessary to convert raw wood into our products have also been core to our business.
+Saws and related machinery that are necessary to convert raw lumber into our products have also been core to our business.
 We devote a vast amount of resources to ensuring that our employees are safe and that our principal source of raw material is sustainably grown and harvested.

-We maintain a Corporate Safety Committee, Segment Safety Directors, and dedicated safety personnel at each of our facilities to ensure that employees are properly trained on and protected from the inherent dangers of our saws and other equipment.
+We maintain a Corporate Safety Committee, Segment Safety Directors and dedicated safety personnel at each of our facilities to ensure that employees are properly trained on and protected from the inherent dangers of our saws and other equipment.
 Our accident frequency rate is one of the lowest in the industry.

-As one of the largest purchasers of sawn timber in North America, we have a vested interest in ensuring a sustainable environment where trees can be replenished and thrive.
-We source lumber from around the world and have adopted policies and procedures to ensure that our vendors share our values and concern for the environment by, among other things, harvesting from forests that have been certified as sustainable by a recognized third-party agency.
+As one of the largest purchasers of sawn timber in North America, we have a vested interest in promoting a sustainable environment where trees can be replenished and thrive.
+We source lumber from around the world and review and monitor our suppliers' operations through regular dialogue and on-site visits.
+We have adopted policies and procedures to confirm that our suppliers share our values and utilize environmentally sound business practices by, among other things, harvesting from forests that have been certified as sustainable by a recognized third-party agency.

 Many of our operations are built on a "Whole Log Model" which promotes value engineering and minimizes waste.
 All parts of a canted log are utilized by one or more of our three business segments.
 For our pressure treated wood products, we use only fast-growing species from managed forests.
 Our treating facilities are environmentally protective, closed-loop systems that recycle the solution used to treat lumber and have zero wastewater discharge.
 As a large manufacture of wood composite products, we are an active recycler and make significant use of recycled wood dust.
+More detailed information regarding our sustainability efforts can be found on our website at www.ufpi.com under the tabs "Our Story → Our Initiatives."